My competition this weekend features a new collection of beginner to pre-grade one piano pieces written by composer June Armstrong.

 Safari consists of 23 elementary pieces and follows the course of a day in Africa, starting with African Dawn and ending with Night Sky with Stars.
 You can meet all the animals along the way – gazelles, flamingos, lions, giraffes, hyenas, monkeys, elephants and many others, as well as a myriad of atmospheric scenes such as Mountain Mist and Mirage.

 This selection contains a distinctly appealing atmospheric sound, and one which I think both adult and child beginners will enjoy.
 A wide range of piano techniques are introduced, and therefore these little pieces form excellent teaching material.

-I have two signed copies of this volume to give away, so please leave your comments in the comment box at the end of this post, and I will select two winners (and announce them on this blog, so stay tuned!) on Sunday evening (British time).
-If you would like to purchase Safari, you can do so here.
+I have two signed copies of this volume to give away, so please leave your comments in the comment box at the end of this post, and I will select two winners, and will announce them on this blog on Sunday evening (British time).

 Melanie Spanswick has written and published a wide range of courses, anthologies, examination syllabuses, and text books, including Play it again: PIANO (published by Schott Music).
 This best-selling graded, progressive piano course contains a large selection of repertoire featuring a huge array of styles and genres, with copious practice tips and suggestions for every piece.